hejny/webgpt/prompts/templates/update-website-content.ptp.md

 Make a proffesional assigment from it.

 ## Rules
-- Do not make it long
+- Do NOT make it long
-- Do not greeting or signature
+- Do NOT greeting or signature
-- Do not add polite words like please or thank you
+- Do NOT add polite words like "please" or "thank"
 - Preserve the language of the original assigment

 ## Original assigment: